ludw1gj/viewer-go/README.md

 ## Notes
 ### Cross Compile
 This will not cross compile with ease as the project is using mattn/go-sqlite3.
 If you want to save the trouble, build on the platform you're targeting.

-### Static Files - /static/*
-A static file handler is included and can be used when invoking the dev flag set to true: `-dev=true`.

 ### Database - viewer.db
 This project uses SQLite database.
 When the app is run it will check for viewer.db (or whatever you have inputted